 - pinch of salt and pepper

 - 1 Cup Heavy Cream

 - 1 Tbs Olive Oil

-- ½ tsp each Paprika, Cayenne pepper
+- 1/2 tsp each Paprika

 - Preheat oven to 450.
-Start by pitting and cutting peppers and tomatoes into pieces (my tomatoes I cut in 4s and my pepers I cut in 6s) disguard the centers and seeds and place on an aluminum foil lined baking sheet.
+Start by pitting and cutting peppers and tomatoes into pieces (I cut my tomatoes into 4's and my peppers in 6's) discard the centers and seeds and place on an aluminum foil lined baking sheet.
 Drizzle Olive Oil over veggies and sprinkle with Salt and Pepper.
-Bake for 15 min until the skins are blackened.
-Removed from oven and let cool for 5 min.
+Bake for 15 minutes until the skins are blackened.
+Remove from oven and let cool for 5 min.
 Once cool enough to touch, remove the skins and throw out.